fission-codes/stack/design/api.md

 ### Features

-- Providers SHOULD receive a set of capabilities and return a powerbox style UCAN with those capabilities.
+- Providers SHOULD receive a Agent DID and a set of capabilities and return a powerbox style UCAN with those capabilities.
-- Providers with local capabilities SHOULD handle device link
 - Providers SHOULD only depend on DID, Signatures and UCANs NOT on Agent or Storage.
 They can have other dependencies but they should be environment specific.

 ## Fission Client

 Client SHOULD only handle HTTP logic, it should receive UCAN delegations, set bearer tokens according to [Spec](https://github.com/ucan-wg/ucan-http-bearer-token) and handle HTTP requests.

-In the future this SHOULD be a generic UCAN-RPC client that can be used for any UCAN-RPC protocol, given a Capabilities Protocol.
+In the future this SHOULD be a generic UCAN-RPC client that can be used for any UCAN-RPC protocol, given a set of Capabilities.

 ## Agent

+- NEEDS Identifier Provider
+- SHOULD handle DID, Signatures, UCANs and Storage
+- SHOULD handle device link, Phase 0 device link SHOULD be just a qr code with a wildcard identifier delegation
+- AWAKE pubsub

 ## Ucan Protocol